uie-com/health-check/README.md

 ## 🏗️ Hosting

-- **Recommended:** Netlify (Next.js server/edge functions).
+Currently hosted on Netlify (uses Next.js server/edge functions).
+New commits auto-publish.
-  New commits auto-publish; edge functions provide high reliability independent of your infra.
+Edge functions provide high reliability independent of our infrastructure.

 - **Any host works** as long as it can:
   - Serve a Next.js app
   - Run the `/check` endpoint reliably